sisl/DecNashPlanning/README.md

 ## Running experiments
 Can run all experiments to generate trajectories and videos using `python experiments/exp_wrapper.py` (which makes successive calls to `experiments/experiment.py` with appropriate settings.

-To calculate metrics from already generated trajectories, run `python metrics.py`.
+To calculate metrics from already generated trajectories, run `python experiments/metrics.py`.

+To generate plots used in paper for single game solution, run `python experiments/single_game.py`.

+You can manually make animations from saved states, graphs, lengths, and widths (post-process) using `python experiments/animate.py`.

 ## Issues
 For issues with `ffmpeg` when saving videos, if using conda to manage environments, use `conda install -c conda-forge ffmpeg`